 Taylor joins the Annette Strauss Institute as the New Politics Forum (NPF) Program Coordinator.
-She helps oversee NPF's digital platforms and coordinate events to bolster civic engagement amongst college-aged youth.
+She helps oversee NPF's statewide presence and coordinate events to bolster civic engagement amongst college-aged youth.
 While studying Government at the University of Texas at Austin, Taylor was awarded two Department of Education fellowships to India, where she studied Hindi and became familiar with the politics of the world's largest democracy.
-She has previously interned with Project Vote Smart as a Legislative Research Intern, so she is excited to return to the Strauss family!

 Contact: Taylor.Foody@austin.utexas.edu or 512-471-2135 Twitter: @NewPolitixForum

 Outreach Program Coordinator

-Bianca Solis is the new Outreach Program Coordinator for New Politics Forum.
+Bianca Solis is the Outreach Program Coordinator for New Politics Forum.
 She previously worked as a fundraising associate at Norma Denham & Associates, a full- service political consulting firm.
 She assisted political candidates in State, County, and City races in meeting their campaign fundraising goals by coordinating various fundraising events and growing their donor base.
 Prior to her active participation in local politics, she was an Assistant Program Manager for Student Services at the Hispanic Association of Colleges and Universities.
 There was she given the opportunity to work with students from across the country and was responsible for the recruitment and promotion of a national internship program and scholarship opportunities.
 She also assisted in the coordination of local professional development events, regional STEM Summits and an annual higher education conference.
 Bianca received her B.A in Communication Studies at the University of Texas at Austin.